 At just 12 years old, Severn Cullis-Suzuki gained international attention when she delivered her famous speech at the Rio Earth Summit, pleading for the delegates to preserve the planet.
-Since then, Severn has gone on to speak to audiences around the world about the necessity of redefining our values and acting with the future in mind when it comes to environmental sustainability.
+Since then, Cullis-Suzuki has continued to advocate for intergenerational justice — justice for future generations —, speaking to audiences around the world about the necessity of returning to our deepest human values and acting with the future in mind when it comes to environmental sustainability.

-For presenting her speech in Rio, Severn received the UN Environment Program’s Global 500 Award.
+For presenting her speech in Rio, Cullis-Suzuki received the UN Environment Program’s Global 500 Award.